Skip to main content

 University of Utah Chief Safety Officer Marlon Lynch with national thought leaders

-Said Ibrahim, Kaiwipunikauikawēkiu Punihei Lipe, Tia McNair, and Michael J. Sorrell.
+Said Ibrahim, Kaiwipunikauikawēkiu Punihei Lipe, Tia McNair, and Michael J. Sorrell in 2022.

 Michael Sorrell, longtime president of Paul Quinn College, said, “We have never been unified as a country the way we want to unify it today.
 We have no road map to refer to in our quest to heal racism; we are charting a new road in an attempt to leave our children a better and more racially just world.”